-- What are the main issues concerning the French Mediterranean sea basin?
+- What are the main issues of concern for the French Mediterranean sea basin?

-- What are the strategical objectives defined for the French Mediterranean sea basin?
+- What strategical objectives have been defined for the French Mediterranean sea basin?

 - How is marine spatial planning applied in France?

 As part of the European Marine Strategy Framework Directive (2008) and the Maritime Spatial Planning Framework Directive (2014), France has adopted a National Strategy for the Sea and Coast (2017).
-This national strategy is adapted for each sea basin via the elaboration of a planning document.
+This national strategy is adapted for each sea basin using a planning document for reference.

-The Sea Basin Strategy Document is drafted by the Sea Basin Council for the Mediterranean Coast, which includes representatives from the local Mediterranean maritime prefectures (préfécture maritime de Mediterranee and préfécture de Provence-Alpes-Côte-d'Azur), local authorities, coastal and maritime activities, and associations on protection of the marine environment.
-A public consultation was organized to seek public inputs.
+The Sea Basin Strategy Document is drafted by the Sea Basin Council for the Mediterranean Coast, which includes representatives from the local Mediterranean maritime administrations (préfécture maritime de Mediterranee and préfécture de Provence-Alpes-Côte-d'Azur), local authorities, coastal and maritime activities, and associations on protection of the marine environment.
+A public consultation was organised to seek public inputs.
 Public opinion was also collected through the www.merlittoral2030.gouv.fr platform.

-The document draws the maritime spatial planning strategy at a sub-national scale.
-This is the first time that the strategy regarding the maritime space in France is done at this scale.
-Along with the vision for 2030 and associated strategic objectives, the document provides a "designated-use map", which demonstrates the devision of the French Mediterranean Sea Basin into thirty zones, corresponding to areas with similar issues and potentials as a basis for spatial implementation of strategic objectives.
+The document defines the maritime spatial planning strategy on a sub-national scale.
+This is the first time that a strategy regarding the maritime space in France has been done to this scale.
+Along with the vision for 2030 and associated strategic objectives, the document provides a "designated-use map", which demonstrates the division of the French Mediterranean Sea Basin into thirty zones, corresponding to areas with similar issues and potentials as a basis for spatial implementation of strategic objectives.

-The document has been drafted for the Mediterranean basin in the framework of the French maritime policy, the practice is thus not transferable to another country.
+The document has been drafted specifically for the Mediterranean basin in the framework of the French maritime policy, the practice is therefore not transferable to another country.